Mount Charleston Ice Rock Climbing

 The third access point is Group Picnic Area #1.
 To approach climbs from this area, park as for Cathedral Rock.
 Continue walking beyond the small lot to a right hand turn a few hundred yards away.
 Walk up this road to the Group Picnic Area and the start of the South Loop Trail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Charleston Ice:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Charleston Ice: